You’ve probably seen settings for 2.4ghz and 5ghz wireless bands while updating settings on your router.

 - Give your 5GHz wireless connection a name and password

-Your 5GHz wireless connection will actually be a separate SSID when you search for wireless connections.
+Your 5GHz wireless connection will broadcast a separate SSID when you search for wireless connections.

-Using the proper frequency can help improve your internet connection.
+Using the right wireless band (2.4ghz vs. 5ghz) can help improve your internet for gaming

-Now that you know more about the difference between a 2.4GHz and 5GHz frequency on your dual-band wireless router, you can more effectively troubleshoot network issues and deliver a better gaming experience.
+Now that you know more about the difference between a 2.4GHz and 5GHz frequency on your dual-band wireless router, you can more effectively troubleshoot network issues and improve connection and internet speed on your Xbox.